ICJIA/icjia-accessibility-portal/content/faqs.md

 **Your strategic and oversight responsibilities:**

 **1. Policy and leadership:**
-- **Adopt an agency accessibility policy** — Make accessibility an official priority with clear expectations
+- **Adopt an agency accessibility policy** — Make accessibility an official priority with clear expectations.
-- **Designate an accessibility coordinator** — Someone needs to own accessibility strategy and compliance tracking
+- **Designate an accessibility coordinator** — Someone needs to own accessibility strategy and compliance tracking.
-- **Communicate the importance of accessibility** — Staff take accessibility seriously when leadership does
+- **Communicate the importance of accessibility** — Staff take accessibility seriously when leadership does.

 **2. Resource allocation:**
-- **Budget for accessibility** — Training, tools, testing, remediation, and potentially staff time
+- **Budget for accessibility** — Training, tools, testing, remediation, and potentially staff time.
-- **Allocate staff time for accessibility work** — Don't expect staff to "fit it in" around other priorities
+- **Allocate staff time for accessibility work** — Don't expect staff to "fit it in" around other priorities.
-- **Invest in accessible tools and platforms** — Cheaper tools that produce inaccessible output cost more in the long run
+- **Invest in accessible tools and platforms** — Cheaper tools that produce inaccessible output cost more in the long run.

 **3. Training and capacity building:**
-- **Ensure all staff receive accessibility training** — Content creators, web developers, managers, procurement staff
+- **Ensure all staff receive accessibility training** — Content creators, web developers, managers, procurement staff.
-- **Provide ongoing learning opportunities** — Accessibility standards evolve; one-time training isn't enough
+- **Provide ongoing learning opportunities** — Accessibility standards evolve; one-time training isn't enough.
-- **Support staff when they need specialized expertise** — Sometimes you need consultants or expert review
+- **Support staff when they need specialized expertise** — Sometimes you need consultants or expert review.

 **4. Compliance monitoring and accountability:**
-- **Track accessibility compliance** — Regular audits, testing, and issue tracking
+- **Track accessibility compliance** — Regular audits, testing, and issue tracking.
-- **Address barriers systematically** — Don't just fix individual complaints; identify and fix systemic issues
+- **Address barriers systematically** — Don't just fix individual complaints; identify and fix systemic issues.
-- **Hold managers accountable** — Accessibility should be part of management performance expectations
+- **Hold managers accountable** — Accessibility should be part of management performance expectations.
-- **Report to Illinois DoIT as required** — State agencies must comply with IITAA reporting requirements
+- **Report to Illinois DoIT as required** — State agencies must comply with IITAA reporting requirements.

 **5. Risk management:**
 - **Understand your agency's accessibility exposure** — How much public-facing content do you have?
 How accessible is it?
-- **Prioritize high-risk content** — Core services and frequently accessed content should be addressed first
+- **Prioritize high-risk content** — Core services and frequently accessed content should be addressed first.
-- **Address complaints promptly** — When someone reports an accessibility barrier, treat it seriously
+- **Address complaints promptly** — When someone reports an accessibility barrier, treat it seriously.
-- **Consult legal counsel when needed** — If you receive a formal complaint or DOJ inquiry, involve legal immediately
+- **Consult legal counsel when needed** — If you receive a formal complaint or DOJ inquiry, involve legal immediately.

 **What protects your agency (and you professionally):**

-- **Demonstrate good faith effort** — Document your accessibility efforts, even if you're not 100% compliant yet
+- **Demonstrate good faith effort** — Document your accessibility efforts, even if you're not 100% compliant yet.
-- **Follow Illinois DoIT guidance** — The state accessibility office provides resources and support
+- **Follow Illinois DoIT guidance** — The state accessibility office provides resources and support.
-- **Respond to complaints promptly** — DOJ looks favorably on organizations that address barriers quickly
+- **Respond to complaints promptly** — DOJ looks favorably on organizations that address barriers quickly.
-- **Don't ignore the problem** — Lack of awareness is not a defense after April 2026
+- **Don't ignore the problem** — Lack of awareness is not a defense after April 2026.

 **The bottom line:** You won't be named personally in a DOJ lawsuit, but as an executive, you own the agency's accessibility strategy.
 Failure to address accessibility puts the agency at legal and reputational risk.
 The DOJ has made clear that accessibility is not optional.